HarperDB/documentation/docs/harperdb-cloud/verizon-5g-wavelength-instances.md

 *Specifications are subject to change.
-For the most up to date information, please refer to AWS documentation: https://aws.amazon.com/ec2/instance-types/.
+For the most up to date information, please refer to [AWS documentation](https://aws.amazon.com/ec2/instance-types/).

-HarperDB 5G Wavelength Storage
+## HarperDB 5G Wavelength Storage

 HarperDB 5G Wavelength utilizes AWS Elastic Block Storage (EBS) General Purpose SSD (gp2) volumes.
 This is the most common storage type used in AWS, as it provides reasonable performance for most workloads, at a reasonable price.